raystack/guardian/docs/docs/guides/cli.md

   view        View a provider details
 ```

-* **create command**
+### Create Provider

-The create command is used to create a new provider.
+The create command is used to register a new provider on the Guardian database.
 For this we have to define our provider's config file, which would be passed as a flag to the `create` command.
+Check [provider reference](../reference/provider.md#providerconfig) for more details on the configuration.

 For instance, we can create a config file `provider.yaml` for tableau provider as shown below.